 Let Axia demonstrate how PR can and should operate as a strategic partner and trusted advisor in realizing your goals and improving your results.
 We use smart, inventive devices right from the start to develop tactical campaigns for targeted effects.
-Register today for our free 60-Second Impact and remember to leave a space for us at the strategic planning table.
+Register today for our 60-Second Impact and remember to leave a space for us at the strategic planning table.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.